Are you trying to control everything?

 What should you do?
 Defy the higher power?
 You can never win the roller coaster.
 If life moves you in one direction, no matter how you resist and fight, you are just wasting your energy.
 Eventually, you are going to lose.

-Something are just beyond your control.
+Something is just beyond your control.
 Only control what you can control.

 Featured Photo Credit: Free! / Ly Thien Hoang (Lee)